 And so I called the High School Principal’s office and spoke to his secretary.
 She was most appalled at the scenario as it had played out with Jarred.
 I requested a conference at the earliest convenience with the Principal and a representative of the armed forces’ unit that was on campus that particular day.

-The office was quick to respond.
-An Assistant Principal called and soon had me on the phone with the school liaison with the military, who asked that we question Jarred and see what he remembered about the soldier who told him “no”.
-I said “Don’t be surprised if he remembers EVERYTHING…he has an amazing mind.”
+The school office was quick to respond.
+An Assistant Principal called and soon had me on the phone with the liaison with the military, who asked that we question Jarred and see what he remembered about the soldier who told him that people with autism could not serve.
+I said, “Don’t be surprised if he remembers EVERYTHING…he has an amazing mind.”

-And so, his father and I awaited Jarred’s return from school to ask what had happened—and why he didn’t tell us?
-Jarred arrived home after his Father picked him up from the bus–and it was time for a family conference.
+And so, his father and I awaited Jarred’s return from school to ask why he didn’t tell us about this experience?
+When Jarred arrived home it was time for a family conference.

 And so I called the military representative that I had spoken with and shared this information.
-He marvelled at Jarred’s memory!
-He sincerely apologized to me and stated that this soldier was new to the recruiting office and had simply spoke” out of turn”.
-But I was on a “mission from God” and I knew that how I handled this matter next could possibly turn an unfortunate experience for Jarred into a life lesson on positive resolution.
+He marveled at Jarred’s memory!
+He sincerely apologized to me and stated that this soldier was new to the recruiting office and had simply spoke out of turn.
+But I was on a mission from God and I knew that how I handled this matter next could possibly turn an unfortunate experience for Jarred into a life lesson on positive resolution.

-So when I was asked what I would like to do to make this up to Jarred, I did not hesitate to request a meeting at the Recruitment Office and give Jarred a “voice”.
-I asked if Jarred could meet with the soldier that said “no” and shake his hand?
-I went on to ask if we could get a photo of Jarred with some representatives of the military for Jarred’s bedroom wall.
-My thought process was to create a memory that would be a happy one for my son—and each and every time he looked at that photo, perhaps it would erase the pain he had felt when his dream of military service was dashed and replace it with a message of hope.
+So when I was asked by the military representative what they could do to make this up to Jarred, I did not hesitate to request a meeting at the Recruitment Office and give Jarred a voice and asked if Jarred could meet with the soldier and shake his hand.
+I went on to request if we could get a photo of Jarred with some representatives of the military for Jarred’s bedroom wall, my thought process was to create a memory that would be a happy one for my son.
+Thus, each and every time he looked at that photo, perhaps it would erase the pain he had felt when his dream of military service was dashed and replace it with a positive memory.

-And so it was—Uncle Sam rolled out the Red Carpet for Jarred!
-He proudly wore his JROTC uniform to the Recruitment Office and faced the soldier and told him “It’s alright, I forgive you.
-Sometimes we all say the wrong things.”
-And our son extended his hand to him and the soldier shook it warmly—and I could see relief in both their eyes.
+And so it was…Uncle Sam rolled out the Red Carpet for Jarred!
+He proudly wore his JROTC uniform to the Recruitment Office and faced the soldier and told him, “It’s alright, I forgive you.
+Sometimes I also say the wrong things.”
+And as our son extended his hand to him, the soldier shook it warmly.
+I could see relief in both their eyes.

-Jarred was presented with a certificate naming him an “Honorary Recruiter” for the United States Army and given a slew of military souvenir items (water bottle, T shirt, ball cap, etc.).
+Jarred was presented with a certificate naming him an “Honorary Recruiter” for the United States Army and given a slew of military souvenir items (water bottle, T-shirt, ball cap, etc.).
 And it was with a swell of pride that our son posed for a picture with his new “comrades”.
-I am quite confident that these soldiers have been impacted by our son and his sweet nature and honest face…along with the reverence he showed toward the soldiers and pride in just sharing their space.
+I am quite confident that these soldiers have been impacted by our son and his sweet nature and honest face…along with the reverence he showed toward the soldiers, our flag, and his pride in just sharing their space.